 Also to open Command prompt you can boot your PC from Windows 10 distribution DVD disk or flash drive and on the first installation screen press Shift + F10 (on some laptops Shift + Fn + F10).

-Letter of your system drive may be different from C:\ in the recovery environment.
-To find out what drive letter is assigned to the system partition, enter one by one the following commands:
+Your system drive assigned letter in the WinPE recovery environment may be different from C:\.
+To find out what drive letter is assigned to your system partition, enter one by one the following commands:

-You can easily determine that the system partition is assigned the drive letter D:\ (volume 2) by the size of disks.
+You can easily detect your system partition by the large disk size.
+In my case this is assigned the drive letter D:\ (volume 2).